capsule-corp-ternoa/ternoa-sdk-starter/README.md

 - Just download the repository and run `npm install` in the terminal.
 *We already installed the ternoa-js : find it in the package.json.*

-- 1st step: open `mintNFT.ts`.
-Once you read carefuly the comments.
-Run `npm run start src/basics/mintNFT.ts`
+- Mint NFT: open `mintNFT.ts`.
+Once you read carefully the comments.
+Run `npm run start src/basics/mintNFT.ts` In this 1st step, you will understand how to initialize the API and run your first on-chain transaction to create an NFT.
+Keep the NFT id from the log with you as you will need it later.

-- 2nd step: open `getNFT.ts`.
-Once you read carefuly the comments and instructions.
+- View NFT step: open `getNFT.ts`.
+Once you read carefully the comments and instructions.
 Run `npm run start src/basics/getNFT.ts`
+In the 2nd step, you will see how to use our Indexer to retrieve your NFT data.

-- 3rd step: open `sellNFT.ts`.
-Once you read carefuly the comments and instructions.
+- List NFT: open `sellNFT.ts`.
+Once you read carefully the comments and instructions.
 Run `npm run start src/basics/sellNFT.ts`
+In the 3rd and last step, you will learn how to list your NFT for sale on a marketplace.

+Wow !
+One single line of code to create an NFT ?
+One single line of code to list an NFT on a Marketplace ?
+Amazing right ?
+Let's go !
+You are now ready to start building your own dApp using our Tools.

 ## About Ternoa